Duquesne University: History

 McAnulty was succeeded by Fr.
 Donald S. Nesti.
 Fr.
 Nesti's tenure in the 1980s saw construction begin on the A. J. Palumbo Center, which was dedicated in 1988, as well as an expansion of the law school.
 It was under the presidency of John E. Murray Jr., the university's first lay president, that the university developed into its modern institutional and physical form.
 Between 1988 and 2001, the university opened its first new schools in 50 years, including the Rangos School of Health Sciences, the Bayer School of Natural and Environmental Sciences, and the School of Leadership and Professional Advancement.
 Duquesne University continues to expand with its completion of the Power Center, a mixed-use development project on Forbes Avenue, and a new residence hall, which was completed in 2012.

-The university plans to establish an osteopathic medical school which will admit its first class in the fall semester of 2023.
+The university established an osteopathic medical school which admitted its first class in the summer of 2024.